Iowa Caucus 2020: Iowans begin caucus voting, may clarify Democratic field

 Nearly a dozen White House contenders were still vying for the chance to take on Trump in November, although Iowa's first-in-the-nation caucuses were expected to provide some clarity for what has been a muddled nomination fight for much of the last year.

+One unsurprising development: Trump was projected to win the Republican caucus, a largely symbolic victory given that he faced no significant opposition.

-The moment was thick with promise for a Democratic Party that has seized major gains in states since Trump won the White House in 2016.
+For Democrats, t he moment was thick with promise for a party that has seized major gains in states since Trump won the White House in 2016.
 But instead of clear optimism, a cloud of uncertainty and deepening intraparty resentment hung over Monday's election as the prospect of an unclear result raised fears of a long and divisive primary fight in the months ahead.

-"I'm the one who can pull our party together," Massachusetts Sen. Elizabeth Warren told supporters on a telephone call, suggesting her rivals could not.
+"I'm the one who can pull our party together," Massachusetts Sen. Elizabeth Warren told supporters on a telephone call before voting began, suggesting her rivals could not.
 They said they were the ones to bring unity.

 Polls suggested that Vermont Sen. Bernie Sanders might have a narrow lead, but any of the top four candidates - Sanders, former Vice President Joe Biden, Warren and former South Bend, Indiana, Mayor Pete Buttigieg - could score a victory in Iowa's unpredictable and quirky caucus system as organizers prepared for record turnout.
 Sen. Amy Klobuchar, who represents neighboring Minnesota, was also claiming momentum, while outsider candidates including entrepreneur Andrew Yang, billionaire activist Tom Steyer and Hawaii Rep. Tulsi Gabbard could be factors.